-How to Become a Licensed Real Estate Agent in Florida
+How to Become a Florida Real Estate Agent

 We want to help you with the process of earning your Florida real estate license.
 Here’s what we learned from Florida’s Division of Real Estate about the licensing process.

-How to Become a Real Estate Agent in Florida
+5 Steps To Become a Florida Real Estate Agent

-The first step to becoming a Florida real estate agent is to complete a 63-hour pre-licensing course.
+The first step to get your Florida real estate license is to complete a 63-hour pre-licensing course.
 The course needs to be ARELLO-approved.
-(Arrelo stands for Association of Real Estate License Law Officials.)
+(ARELLO stands for Association of Real Estate License Law Officials.)

 Most people find it easier to complete their coursework online during their spare time – especially if they are working and have family commitments.
 Online courses make it easier to review complicated materials.
 Students also like being able to study at their own pace.
 In addition, online real estate schools are typically more affordable.